eric-bixby/auto-sort-bookmarks-webext/README.md

 **Main Options:**

-* **Auto-sort :** if this option is enabled, the bookmarks will be sorted when Firefox is opened, when this option is activated and when bookmarks are added, changed, moved or deleted.
+* **Auto-sort:** if this option is enabled, the bookmarks will be sorted when Firefox is opened, when this option is activated and when bookmarks are added, changed, moved or deleted.
 This means you cannot move any bookmarks in the same folder, unless it is moved over a separator.
 * **Delay:** allow to define a delay (in seconds) before automatically sorting bookmarks.
 * **Delay for Folders:** allow to define a delay (in seconds) before automatically sorting folders.
 This is to avoid that a new folder is sorted before you can choose it when adding a new bookmark.